-The mother of a disabled child says childcare, short breaks and respite for parent/carers has been “wholly inadequate” for years.
+The mother of a disabled child said that childcare, short breaks and respite for parent and carers had been “wholly inadequate” for years.

-Natalie Woods who represented SEND Us A Break, received cheers and applause from parent/carers in the public gallery after making her deputation to Brighton and Hove City Council’s cabinet members on Thursday 13 February.
+Natalie Woods, who represented SEND Us A Break, received cheers and applause from parent and carers in the public gallery after her deputation to Brighton and Hove City Council’s cabinet members today (Thursday 13 February).

-She said despite receiving direct payments to cover the costs of their children’s care, families of youngsters with special educational needs and disabilities (SEND) are frequently asked to give their funding back as the services are not there.
+She said that despite receiving direct payments to cover the costs of their children’s care, families of youngsters with special educational needs and disabilities (SEND) were frequently asked to give their funding back because the services were not there.

 Ms Woods said: “The direct payments scheme relies on PAs (personal assistants) – a limited workforce and the minimum wage as a barrier to recruitment and retention.